bsibanda3/mywebclass-agile-docs/documentation/theme_1/initiatives/Epics/Stories/DevOpsStories2.md

-"As a front end developer I need to utilize Source Control Management Tool"
+"As a front end developer I need to utilize Source Control Management Tool."

 Acceptance Criteria: Funding has been allocated for an SCM tool Developers have been trained on its usage